Table of Contents:

 Often there will also be a number of supplemental essays, but if you are about to navigate applying for college it’s very likely that you’re going to have to write at least one if not a handful of essays.
 While this idea that an essay is your story seems pretty straightforward, we like to put this up here to emphasize that you are at the center of this writing task.
 When I say that the college essay is your story, I mean that it’s a chance for you to showcase something about who you are, and it should be something that you want to showcase about yourself.

 It should be something that you want to share and is your story.
 You get to decide what you want to say.
 Right around the beginning of the college application journey, a lot of people are concerned about what they are supposed to do.
-What am I supposed to do to impress colleges?
+What are you supposed to do to impress colleges?
 And you’ll get a lot of information from different people about what you’re supposed to do to navigate the college application system.
 Well, when it comes to the essay, the essay is really the human part so you’re going to let go of the “supposed to.”

 This isn’t supposed to be a story, that is, something that a parent or a teacher tells you is the type of thing you’re supposed to write.
 This is your story and should be something that you want to express about yourself.
 Similarly, with it being in your words, it is very important that you are showcasing who you are not just in what you choose to write about, but in how you express yourself.
 It should be a genuine expression of how you sound.
 Admissions people want the essay to sound like it was written by a 17-year-old.
 So, writing in your words and using your own personal writing voice is just as important as you are being in charge of choosing what you write about.

-As we go on, we’ll talk a little bit more about the steps that lead up to that choice.
+As we go on, I’ll talk a little bit more about the steps that lead up to that choice.
 With Wow, we have a process that makes some of those decisions easier but we always have the choice of what to write about firmly in the author’s hands, in the student’s hands, because it’s supposed to be your story.

 How Important is the College Essay?